JiriBilek/ESP_ATMod/README.md

 The major differences are:

-~~1.
-Only the station mode (AT+CWMODE=1) is supported, no AP or mixed mode.~~

-2. Only TCP mode (with or without TLS) is supported, no UDP.
+1. Only TCP mode (with or without TLS) is supported, no UDP.

-3. In multiplex mode (AT+CWMODE=1), 5 simultaneous connections are available.
+2. In multiplex mode (AT+CIPMUX=1), 5 simultaneous connections are available.
 Due to memory constraints, there can be only one TLS (SSL) connection at a time with standard buffer size, more concurrent TLS connections can be made with a reduced buffer size (AT+CIPSSLSIZE).
 When the buffer size is 512 bytes, all 5 concurrent connections can be TLS.

 New features: